jcdoll79/IntroBayes/README.md

 # An introduction to Bayesian modeling and inference for fisheries scientists
 JAGS and Stan code to accompany:

 Doll, J.C. and S.J.
-Jacquemin.
-2018.
+Jacquemin. <i>In press</i>.
 Fisheries Magazine.

 http://dx.doi.org/10.1002/fsh.10038